• Questions

 General

 This project is a historic health infrastructure renewal and will be a multi-billion dollar investment in the future of health care for the community.
+The project is currently in the Development Phase where design, schedule and pricing are being finalized.
+Once this phase is complete in 2025 Trillium Health Partners will enter into a fixed-price Project Agreement at which point the final cost will be released publicly upon Financial and Commercial Close.

-The province covers 90% of the cost of eligible hospital construction, and 100% of the planning costs.
+• The province covers 90% of the cost of eligible hospital construction, and 100% of the planning costs.

-Local share means the portion of total project costs required to be raised by the local community.
+Local share is the portion of total project costs required to be raised by the local community.
+Overall, the local share will be in the range of ~10% of the overall costs.

 As always, the highest standards of patient care will remain our top priority throughout redevelopment.
 Trillium Health Partners will continue to operate at all of our sites during construction.